KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 )
 ```

 Just return `{ $0.view }` or `{ params in params.view }` to use the standard view, or return a custom view for any part of the keyboard.
-Each view builder provides you with view-related parameters with contextual information.
+Each view builder provides view-related parameters with contextual information.

-Note that some views, like the emoji keyboard and the collapsed content, requires KeyboardKit Pro.
-Without KeyboardKit Pro, you must manually implement what to show and when to show it.
+Note that some views, like the emoji keyboard and the collapsed content, requires KeyboardKit Pro, or that you build the views yourself.

-## Keyboard View Capabilities
+### Keyboard View - Capabilities

 The ``KeyboardView`` will automatically:

+* Display ``KeyboardLayout``s that are returned by the current ``KeyboardLayoutService``.
-* Display the ``KeyboardContext/locale``, if unlocked by KeyboardKit Pro or manually implemented.
+* Display a ``Foundation/Locale``-specific layout, if it's unlocked by KeyboardKit Pro or manually implemented.
-* Render the ``KeyboardLayout`` provided by the ``KeyboardLayoutService``.
+* Display a ``DeviceType``-specific layout, with support for iPad Pro if KeyboardKit Pro is enabled.
-* Style the keyboard with the styles provided by the ``KeyboardStyleService``.
+* Style the keyboard with the styles that are returned by the current ``KeyboardStyleService``.
+* Handle rich gestures, trigger ``KeyboardAction``s, and handle many other keyboard operations.
-* Display input and action callouts when the user interacts with the keyboard keys.
+* Display input & secondary action callouts when the user interacts with the keyboard and its keys.
-* Handle gestures, trigger actions, and handle all other complex keyboard operations.
-* React to changes in ``KeyboardContext`` and its ``KeyboardContext/settings-swift.property``, as well as all other contexts & settings.
+* React to changes in ``KeyboardContext`` and its ``KeyboardContext/settings-swift.property``, and the other contexts & settings.

 As a general rule, look in the various context and settings classes for things that you can modify.
-KeyboardKit will increase its use of environment values and view extensions over time, which will make things even more discoverable than they currently are.
+KeyboardKit will increase its use of environment values and view extensions over time, to make things more discoverable.

-## Keyboard View Size
+### Keyboard View - Size Modes

 The ``KeyboardView`` will by default take up as much space as it needs, and resize the keyboard extension frame accordingly.
 It will:

 * Collapse when ``KeyboardContext/isKeyboardCollapsed`` is set, e.g. when connecting an external keyboard.
-* Render a floating keyboard when ``KeyboardContext/isKeyboardFloating`` is active, e.g. when enabling it on iPad.
+* Render a floating keyboard when ``KeyboardContext/isKeyboardFloating`` is `true`, which can be enabled on iPad.
-* Dock to any edge that is applied with ``SwiftUICore/View/keyboardDockEdge(_:)``, which by default uses ``Keyboard/Settings/keyboardDockEdge``.
+* Dock to any edge set with the ``SwiftUICore/View/keyboardDockEdge(_:)`` modifier or  ``Keyboard/Settings/keyboardDockEdge`` setting.

 You can also modify the resulting keyboard size by changing the height of the ``KeyboardLayout`` rows.